daneedk/com.uc.heimdall/README.md

 * Add an Alarm Off Button.
 * Detailed instructions can be found on the Instructions tab in the apps settings.

+## Version 2.0.22
+* Added condition flowcard to check if a device is logged
+* Added action flowcard to add logging to device
+* Added action flowcard to remove logging from device
+* Fixed bug, introduced in 2.0.21, that caused devices to not log

 ## Version 2.0.21
 * Added condition flowcard to check if a device is delayed
 * Added action flowcard to add delay to device